 Additional information on form context fields

-Note that only users with permission to view the specific form context fields in the AlayaCare application will be able to view the data in those form context fields within Data Exploration 2.0.
+Only users with permission to view the specific form context field in the AlayaCare application will be able to view the data in those form context fields within Data Exploration 2.0.
 Users who cannot view certain form context fields in the application will see the fields in the dimension list but will not be able to see any data pertaining to those fields.

 Fields that have already been added will be displayed under the In Use tab.
 Click the dimension/measure name to remove it or select Clear All to remove all fields.